Elderly man with dementia missing in Garden Grove - NewsBreak

 The Westminster Police are hunting for a man who burglarized a storage facility

 On Wednesday, October 12, 2022 at 0121 hrs., a suspect unlawfully entered the Lighthouse Self Storage facility at 14400 Beach Blvd. and stole several items from a unit.
-The suspect then fled the scene on a red TREK mountain bike.
-Suspect 1: Male, White, approx. 30-40 years old., with a...
+Will you still vote for Sarmiento even though his family is suing the City of Santa Ana?.
+The suspect then fled the...

 Family of 4 kidnaped at gunpoint in Orange County, safely return home